6 Software Training Use Cases for Virtual Training Labs

 Doug Foster, Manager of Online Learning at InterSystems says: “The biggest advantage of using Virtual Labs has been our ability to isolate learning for our audience.
 We can pre-configure each environment to keep them focused on learning objectives – not all of the other stuff.”

 5. Lead generation

 With virtual labs, prospective users can be easily engaged and converted into paying users.
 From product demos to online training portals, companies have the ability to give a potential user a hands-on, trial experience.
 This enhances customer conversion and is a fantastic method of passive lead generation.

-For example, Redis Labs, a database platform, launched their online training portal, “Redis University.”
+For example, Redis Labs, a database platform, launched their online training portal, “Redis University” to help with lead generation and developer marketing.
 Redis University allows both existing users and prospective users to take online courses created by Redis Lab’s own team.
 This approach fosters a sense of community, embraces new users, and helps share the Redis platform and expertise with a wide-ranging audience.
 The online courses also give the company an opportunity to find out who their most engaged prospective users are, and pass along their information to their sales team as hot leads.

 6. Developer Training

 Developers can similarly reap huge benefits from using a virtual lab for learning a new SDK, API or programming language without the distractions of trying to get the environment set up with all the dependencies.

 When it comes to problem-solving, particularly for software debugging and troubleshooting, no amount of text or lecture can compete with a hands-on experience.
 A virtual lab can be setup as a sandbox environment, allowing developers an opportunity to problem solve without any risk of breaking the live system.
 In addition, the virtual environment is an essential tool for developers who need to test the code of new software.